 For the success of this infrastructure, it is important that they are well located and have good visibility.
 This allows natural pedestrian surveillance and easy cyclist location.
 The paracycles should be installed as close as possible to the destination of cyclists, preferably near the entrance of the buildings.
 It is important not to obstruct pedestrian lanes, entrances and exits of the public, especially emergency ones, or lowered entrance and exit guides.

 It is essential to leave a minimum separation of 80 cm between each paracycle for the best use, allowing to support 2 bicycles per structure.

-3. Minimum dimensions
+3. Minimum dimensions for general design

 Around it, provide enough space for the passage of a bicycle with your driver.
 Consider the minimum distance of 50 cm for any wall, wall, tree, or other element.

 Think of materials that are robust and strong for everyday use and suitable for inclement weather, such as sunlight and corrosion.
 Generally, the structures are constructed of aluminum or galvanized steel, but there are paracycles that add a layer of rubber, to avoid scratches on the bicycles.
 On the floor it is important to have a slab of concrete, for the ideal fixation of the structure.
 The floor must be flat, without protrusions or cavities, assuming a difference of up to 5% in the transverse direction of the supports.

 5. Think about their use with or without bicycles